Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 WikidataQuery -(0- wikidata

+db -o)- init
 osmium <.. init
 pbf <-- init
-JSONWikidataQuery <-- init

 @enduml
 ```

 </details>

-[db-init.php](init/db-init.php) is regularly run to initialize the [PostgreSQL](https://www.postgresql.org/)+[PostGIS](https://postgis.net/) DB with the latest OpenStreetMap elements and their respective wikidata etymology IDs.
+An Apache Airflow pipeline defined in [db-init.py](init/db-init.py) is regularly run to initialize the [PostgreSQL](https://www.postgresql.org/)+[PostGIS](https://postgis.net/) DB with the latest OpenStreetMap elements and their respective wikidata etymology IDs.

 Once the DB is initialized, this is the data gathering process in [etymologyMap.php](web/etymologyMap.php) used by in v2 if the configuration contains `db_enable = true`: